captbaritone/jordaneldredge.com/_posts/2014-04-25-globally-install-php-comand-line-tools-with-composer.md

 manually add PHPUnit to every project you work on.
 Here is a better solution:

 1. Create a dummy Composer project within your home directory
-2. Add it's `vendor/bin` directory to your path
+2. Add its `vendor/bin` directory to your path

 ## How-To